 Laser treatment does not always meet the expectations of patients, “because you need multiple treatments and the results are not that effective,” says NYC board-certified plastic surgeon Richard Swift, MD.
 For slam-dunk success with stretch marks appearing below the belly button, he offers a mini tummy tuck, which removes the stretch marks completely and tightens the skin.
 (A full tummy tuck would also tighten the ab muscles underneath.)
 “Although a mini tummy tuck is a surgical procedure, the downtime is minimal and the results are permanent,” Swift says.

-1) Liposuction may still be the only real guarantee.
+The fatty deposits that bulge out around your bra straps and make strapless dresses a hard sell aren’t in your imagination—for most of us, they’re a very real part of being a woman, and they’re inspiring a variety of new treatment options for those looking to enjoy a smooth silhouette without wearing full body Spanx.
+We caught up with the bra fat experts to learn what can be done to tone up this tricky area.1) Liposuction may still be the only real guarantee.
 “It’s often a hereditary distribution of fat, and it doesn’t matter how skinny someone is— anyone can have it,” explains Dr. Richard Swift, a board certified plastic surgeon in New York City.
 “Liposuction has been the gold standard of treatment for this area, with the tumescent variety being the best option since the area really requires a lot of finesse.”
 Tumescent liposuction is when a doctor adds fluid to a patient’s fatty areas first to sort of ‘puff up’ the trouble spots, and then uses the most precise technique possible to suction out the fat.
 The fat cells are then disposed and can never return to the area they were suctioned from.
 According to surgery.org, about 400,000 liposuction procedures were performed in the U.S. last year alone, and several thousand of those were to eliminate dreaded bra fat bulges.

 2) But there are injectable options, too.
 For the anti-surgery types out there, Dr. Swift says he’s had success with Kybella, a relatively new injectable designed to break up and destroy fat cells.
 “Kybella is deoxycollic acid and when it’s injected into fatty tissue, a chemical reaction occurs and it dissolves the fat.
 The ideal candidates for this procedure are those who can pinch and feel some fat in the area to be treated.
 Patients with excessive skin laxity are not ideal candidates for Kybella because the skin will not contract, but the main advantage of Kybella is that it is minimally-invasive and consists of a series of injections.”
 While it’s not quite as precise or thorough as tumescent liposuction, Dr. Swift says he’s seen success with breaking up fatty deposits.
 It’s currently only FDA-approved for the chin area, but that will likely change as demand increases.
 Each treatment costs $1,200 to $1,500, and patients should expect treat an area up to 6 times for full results.